quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950.md

 
 Share
 Response from the owner a year ago
 Hi, William.
-It's disappointing to hear that your experience wasn't at the level you expected, and we’ll certainly be sharing your feedback with our ATM team.
+It's disappointing to hear that your experience wasn't at the level you expected, and we'll certainly be sharing your feedback with our ATM team.
 We sincerely apologize for your experience at the ATM.
 Here is a link that can help you quickly find alternate locations: https://locators.bankofamerica.com/.
 If further assistance is needed please connect with our Social Media Client Care team https://twitter.com/BofA_Help on Twitter or click the Send Message button on our Facebook page https://www.facebook.com/BankofAmerica. ^Joseph

 Harriet Meaders